-Instructions for preparing adult and paediatric doses in INFUSION BAG or INFUSION SYRINGE:
+Instructions for preparing adult and pediatric doses in INFUSION BAG or in INFUSION SYRINGE:

 NOTE: The following procedure describes the steps to prepare an infusion solution with a final concentration of 8-40 mg/mL of ceftazidime.
 All calculations should be completed prior to initiating these steps.
-For paediatric patients aged 3 to 12 months, detailed steps to prepare a 20 mg/mL concentration (sufficient for most scenarios) are also provided.

-- 1. Prepare the reconstituted solution (167.3 mg/mL of ceftazidime): - a) Insert the syringe needle through the vial closure and inject 10 mL of sterile water for injections. - b) Withdraw the needle and shake the vial to give a clear solution. - c) Insert a gas relief needle through the vial closure after the product has dissolved to relieve the internal pressure (this is important to preserve product sterility). - 2.
-Prepare the final solution for infusion (final concentration must be 8-40 mg/mL of ceftazidime): - a) Infusion bag: Further dilute the reconstituted solution by transferring an appropriately calculated volume of the reconstituted solution to an infusion bag containing any of the following: sodium chloride 9 mg/mL (0.9%) solution for injection, dextrose 50 mg/mL (5%) solution for injection, or Lactated Ringer's solution. - b) Infusion syringe: Further dilute the reconstituted solution by transferring an appropriately calculated volume of the reconstituted solution combined with a sufficient volume of diluent (sodium chloride 9 mg/mL (0.9%) solution for injection or dextrose 50 mg/mL (5%) solution for injection) to an infusion syringe.
+1. Prepare the reconstituted solution (167.3 mg/mL of ceftazidime):

+a) Insert the syringe needle through the vial closure and inject 10 mL of sterile water for injections.

+b) Withdraw the needle and shake the vial to give a clear solution.

+c) Insert a gas relief needle through the vial closure after the product has dissolved to relieve the internal pressure (this is important to preserve product sterility).

+2. Prepare the final solution for infusion (final concentration must be 8-40 mg/mL of ceftazidime):

+a) Infusion bag: Further dilute the reconstituted solution by transferring an appropriately calculated volume of the reconstituted solution to an infusion bag containing any of the following: sodium chloride 9 mg/mL (0.9%) solution for injection, dextrose 50 mg/mL (5%) solution for injection, or Lactated Ringer's solution.

+b) Infusion syringe: Further dilute the reconstituted solution by transferring an appropriately calculated volume of the reconstituted solution combined with a sufficient volume of diluent (sodium chloride 9 mg/mL (0.9%) solution for injection or dextrose 50 mg/mL (5%) solution for injection) to an infusion syringe.